liyansong2018/firmware-analysis-plus/README_EN.md

 ## Build

-Installing Fap is easy. **We strongly recommend installing Fap on the latest version of Kali.**
+Installing Fap is easy. **We strongly recommend installing Fap on the latest version of Ubuntu 16.04 and Kali2020.4**

 ```shell
 git clone https://github.com/liyansong2018/firmware-analysis-plus.git